JohnBigeon/MPMAN_Converter9_Kubuntu/README.md

 ````
 sudo apt install onboard
 ````
+The onboard package have nice options in setting, just try the best ones that match your usage.

 ### Touchscreen
 To install the driver for the touchscreen, download the firmware file here: [https://github.com/onitake/gsl-firmware/tree/master/firmware/linux] and place it in a folder named *silead*.
 Then copy/paste as: